 - No real overclocking

-Whenever we’re looking for the best AIB models, MSI is almost always on the list, but only because of its higher-end model, the Gaming X Trio.
-But, this time around, we’re giving a shout-out to the MSI RX 6750 XT MECH.
+Whenever we search for top AIB models, MSI is typically mentioned because of its high-end model, the Gaming X Trio.
+However, this time, we want to acknowledge the MSI RX 6750 XT MECH.

 Pricing